 If you’re planning a surprise proposal with an engagement ring (here’s a helpful how-to!), Bario Neal can help you figure out what style of ring will match your love’s taste.
-If you landed here after taking our quiz, “What’s Your Partner’s Engagement Ring Style?” here are dozens of ring recommendations to fit four styles: natural, contemporary, classic, and experimental.
-If you missed the quiz, take it here!
+Here are dozens of ring recommendations to fit four styles: natural, contemporary, classic, and experimental.

 Engagement Rings That Fit a Natural Style